MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Get-ClusterAffinityRule.md

 ### -Name

-The name of the desired affinity rule. if this isn't provided, it will list all the rules.
+The name of the desired affinity rule.
+When this parameter isn't specified, the cmdlet lists every rule.

 ```yaml
 Type: String[]